 1-877-455-2233

-24-7 telephone counselling and online support for quitting smoking.
+24-7 telephone counselling and online support for quitting smoking and vaping.

 604-675-3700 – Joseph and Rosalie Segal Centre, Vancouver Hospital, Level 1, East Entrance